overhangio/tutor/docs/dev.rst

 Manual bind-mount to any directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning:: Manually bind-mounting volumes with the ``--volume`` option makes it difficult to simultaneously bind-mount to multiple containers.
 Also, the ``--volume`` options are not compatible with ``start`` commands.
-For an alternative, see the :ref:`persistent mounts <persistent_mounts>`.
+As an alternative, you should consider following the instructions above: :ref:`persistent_mounts`.

 The above solution may not work for you if you already have an existing directory, outside of the "volumes/" directory, which you would like mounted in one of your containers.
 For instance, you may want to mount your copy of the `edx-platform <https://github.com/openedx/edx-platform/>`__ repository.
 In such cases, you can simply use the ``-v/--volume`` `Docker option <https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag>`__::